 EOS Data Analytics is an international company, providing and processing hi-res space imagery.
 It is partnering with the leading providers of space information, delivering data from Landsat, MODIS and Sentinel missions.

-EOS Crop Monitoring is a public online solution with AI-based algorithms for satellite data processing to monitor and analyze the effectiveness of farmlands.
+EOSDA Crop Monitoring is a public online solution with AI-based algorithms for satellite data processing to monitor and analyze the effectiveness of farmlands.

 Rim Elijah joined EOSDA in early 2020.
 She holds a double degree in business administration and political science from Stockholm University.

 Rim is VP of Sales at EOSDA.
 She is overseeing all aspects of business model development and implementation, maintenance of positive business & customer experience, and the growth of the company’s global coverage.
 She is responsible for closing deals, scaling up ongoing projects, as well as the development and implementation of process control within the Sales department.
 Rim also regularly takes part in negotiations with important clients.

 So far, Rim has managed to successfully establish a number of strategic partnerships with an emphasis on the delivery of sustainable solutions in various regions of Africa and Asia.

 In addition to her main responsibilities, Rim is presently involved in the upcoming launch of the first agri-based satellite constellation by EOSDA, scheduled for mid-2022.
 She manages relationships with the EOS SAT investors.

 Agricultural consulting Agrinova Group has been using EOSDA Crop Monitoring for over two years now, pioneering remote sensing services in the European Union and Eastern Europe.

 Lidar vs. Radar: Differences & Uses To Pick The Right One